 The criteria for a successful application are as follows:

-- Demonstrate innovation
+- Demonstrate innovation.

-- Demonstrate Sustainability post Transport Scotland funding
+- Demonstrate Sustainability post Transport Scotland funding.

 - Be independently evaluated from the beginning of the initiative.

 Funding will not be issued where:

-- The application is deemed to advertise or promote a product for financial gain
+- The application is deemed to advertise or promote a product for financial gain.

-- Applications are of a party political nature or likely to be in breach of laws relating to equality and opportunity
+- Applications are of a party political nature or likely to be in breach of laws relating to equality and opportunity.

-- The application is deemed to be part of everyday organisational duties
+- The application is deemed to be part of everyday organisational duties.

-- The application is already match funded with other Transport Scotland and/or Scottish Government funding streams
+- The application is already match funded with other Transport Scotland and/or Scottish Government funding streams.

-Funding will be awarded made on the overall strength of the proposal in relation to these criteria.
+Funding will be awarded on the overall strength of the proposal in relation to these criteria.
 Applicants should consider carefully and demonstrate clearly.